algosinc/Difference-generator-for-JSON-and-YAML-files/README.md

 ---

 **The difference generator** *(further - gendiff)* is a program that determines the difference between two data structures.
-The difference is being presented in one of three formats to choose from.
+The difference is present in one of three formats to choose from.
 Gendiff currently works with **JSON** and **YML/YAML** files.